In This Article

 1. Install the relevant updates

 The most obvious first step towards mitigating the PrintNightmare vulnerability is to install the relevant patches/updates.
-If for whatever reason, you need to install the updates manually, you will need to go to Settings > Update & Security > Windows Update, and then restart your machine for the changes to take effect.
+If for whatever reason, you need to install the updates manually, you will need to go to Windows and choose Settings > Update & Security > Windows Update, and then restart your machine for the changes to take effect.

 2. Disable the Print Spooler service